 CPU Frequency Scaling is a feature that enables the operating system to scale the CPU frequency up or down to save power.
 Depending on the system load the CPU frequencies can be scaled automatically, this is in response to the ACPI events.
 It can also be manually done by using some programs.

-ParkControl, the free tool to control CPU frequency scaling setting and Core parking, is a lightweight tool; with the size of just 1.44 megabytes.
+ParkControl, the free tool to control CPU frequency scaling setting and Core parking, is a lightweight tool; with a size of just 1.44 megabytes.
 The tool also doesn’t have an installer.

 The interface of ParkControl is divided into two panels:

 - CPU frequency scaling settings for power profile to the left: This part of the panel features a dropdown can be used to enable a power profile.